⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 Exhibit B: I just need to confirm something (but I’m pretty sure I’m right)

 Confirmation bias is about being deaf to everything that contradicts your beliefs.
 Your mind has been made up.
 This is unchangeable.
-It is
+It is:

-Accessibility bias is to truly, really truly trust your gut.
-“I saw the problem and the first thing I thought of was Y, so Y must be the best solution.”
-It’s a cognitive bias, where people trust that
+Availability bias is to truly, really truly trust your gut.
+“When I saw the problem the first thing I thought of was Y, so Y must be the best solution.”
+It’s a cognitive bias where people believe that:

 if something can be recalled, it must be important, or at least more important than alternative solutions not as readily recalled, is inherently biased toward recently acquired information.